Trailblazers: Powerful Women of Photography the Stacy Pearsall Interview By Stacy Pearsall

 Video transcripts available with a subscription.

 Stacy L. Pearsall got her start as an Air Force photographer at the age of 17.
-During her time in the service, she traveled to over 41 countries, and attended S.I.
+During her time in the service, she traveled to over 41 countries, and attended the Military Photojournalism Program at S.I.
 Newhouse School of Public Communications at Syracuse University.
-Now combat disabled and retired from military service, Pearsall continues to work worldwide as a freelance phot...
+During three combat tours, she earned the Bronze Star Medal and Air For...